atedeg/mdm/docs/_docs/development/development-choices.md

 > final case class ProductToProduceDTO(product: ProductDTO, units: Int)
 > ```
 >
-> The DTOs closely mirror the case class structure but only use easy-to-serialize data like primitive types,
+> The DTOs closely mirror the case class structure but only use easy-to-serialize primitive types,
-> simple collection types or other DTOs.
+> simple collections or other DTOs.
 > The encoding/decoding code would simply encode/decode each individual field recursively using the
 > appropriate `DTO` instances.
 The code would repeat in the exact same way for each domain case class:
 >